camptocamp/oerpscenario/Readme.rst

 * setup: contains features required to setup all required data to run your tests
 * addons: contains addons specific test, small independents scenarios
 * stories: contains user/workflow tests that are related together
-* upgarde: scenario to update an instance
+* upgrade: scenario to update an instance
+* steps: contains Python code implementing the gherkin phrases